 So here goes:

-The short answer is that “profitability” is the dependent variable, and “policy” is the independent one.
+The TL;DR is that “profitability” is the dependent variable, and “policy” is the independent one.

 Now for a longer and more useful one.
 A hypothesis usually connects two or more variables, which I will call variables of interest.
 Of these, independent variables are variables that do not change as the result of some other variable of interest.
 For instance, if we are researching family income and educational outcomes, family income is an independent variable, because families do not earn more money if their children do better at school.
 Dependent variables are variables that change if there is a change in another variable of interest.
 For instance, I might hypothesise that children from low-earning families struggle at school, compared to children from more affluent backgrounds.
 School performance, in this hypothesis, is a dependent variable.